Wimbledon 2022: TV channel, start time, order of play and how to watch today

 There are storylines everywhere you look as the Championships return to the All England Club

-Emma Raducanu and Andy Murray are both in action on the opening day of Wimbledon as the iconic grass-court tournament returns to the All England Club.
+Serena Williams and Rafael Nadal are both in action on the second day of Wimbledon as the iconic grass-court tournament returns to the All England Club.

-As is tradition, defending men’s champion Novak Djokovic will open play on Centre Court against Soonwoo Kwon before the two top British stars get their tournaments underway.
+Williams will be making her long-awaited grand slam return as the seven-time Wimbledon champion takes on Harmony Tan on Centre Court today.

-Raducanu, who will be making her Centre Court debut after reaching the fourth round on her tournament debut last year, will be taking on the Belgian Alison Van Uytvanck in what is a tough opening match for the 19-year-old.
+Williams received a kind opening draw against French wildcard Tan, who is ranked 115th in the world.
+“Every match is hard,” Williams said.
+“Every match.
+You can’t underestimate anyone or any match any day.
+Anyone could have been drawn to me.”

-Murray, meanwhile, faces the Australian James Duckworth, who has faced a similar comeback from hip surgery.
-“He’s a hard worker,” Murray said.
-“He got up to his career-high ranking last year amd finished last year extremely well.
-I’m sure we’ll have a good match on Monday.”
+Nadal, meanwhile, will be continueing his remarkable quest for a calendar grand slam as the 36-year-old opens his campaign against Francisco Cerundolo.
+Nadal is making his first appearance at Wimbledon since 2019 and it comes after a stunning year for the 22-time grand slam champion where he has won both the Australian Open and French Open titles.

-Here’s everything you need to know ahead of the opening day of play.
+Here’s everything you need to know ahead of the second day of play.

 How can I watch Wimbledon on TV and is there a live stream?